 It is vital that you reach out to a plumber before buying on your own, especially if you are getting it separately from the sink.

 This always comes with the faucet, of course.
 You can either have a wall-mount, pedestal, undercounter, countertop, or corner sink.
 What’s important is that the plumbing is on point and it fits with your faucet as well as the restroom space.

 The number of sinks needed is dependent on the traffic in the restroom.
 A good count would best be based on the number of doors in the restroom.
 There shouldn’t be a waiting line to wash your hands otherwise some will just skip it altogether.

 Last on this list but definitely not the least in the commercial restroom essentials.
 There are many commercial restroom locks available now in the market so this is one of the things that you have to thoroughly think about.
 Making your customers or employees feel secure while doing their private business is key in making sure that you have provided them comfort.
 No one would want to use a commercial toilet without a lock, or has a flimsy one.

-Getting a restroom indicator lock has also been one of the top considerations when buying restroom lock for a commercial space.
+Getting a restroom door lock with indicator has also been one of the top considerations when buying restroom lock for a commercial space.
 This eliminates the need to go through several doors just to find one that is vacant, which requires a lot of surface contact and can be unsanitary.